-The Nature Conservancy's Cucumber Creek Preserve was created in 1989 to benefit neotropical migrant birds.
+Cucumber Creek Preserve, created in 1989, encompasses 3,270 acres to benefit neotropical migrant birds.
 These birds nest in the summer in large blocks of continuous forest in North America and migrate long distances to Central and South America to spend the winter.
 Thirty-three species of birds, more than half of them neotropical migrants, nest on the preserve.
-In addition, many plants and animals found only in the Ouachita Mountains are protected at the Cucumber Creek Nature Preserve.
+Additionally, many plants and animals found only in the Ouachita Mountains are protected here.

 Due to sensitive habitat and remote location, the preserve is closed to the public.
 There are similar, nearby areas of the National Forest available for recreation.
 The Beech Creek National Scenic Recreation Area has a parking area and trail system.